justincrosbie/passkeyme-ios-sdk/README.md

 ![alt text](https://passkeyme.com/docs/img/passkeyme-logo-removebg-preview.png)
 # Passkeyme iOS SDK

-Passkeyme Web SDK is a convenience SDK for the Passkeyme platform JavaScript/TypeScript library that provides simple functions to handle passkey registration and authentication using the WebAuthn API.
+Passkeyme Web SDK is a convenience SDK for the Passkeyme platform iOS that provides simple functions to handle passkey registration and authentication using the AuthenticationServices API.
 This library helps you integrate passkey-based authentication into your web applications with ease.

 See [Passkeyme](https://passkeyme.com)